General Theory of Cognitive Structuring

 Core Technical Sequence

-| TR_26/6 | Identity as a Regulatory Attractor | identity-core as cost-separated low-overload attractor |
+| Identity as a Regulatory Attractor | Formalizes identity as regulatory attraction across changing states. |

-| TR_26/22 | Identity-Continuity Domains in Cognitive Architectures | metastable identity |
+| Identity-Continuity Domains in Cognitive Architectures | Defines identity-continuity classification across ordered architectural transitions. |

 Verification Package for the Theory

-| No. | Doc/Paper | Role |
+| Document | Role |

-| TN_26/3 | Acyclicity Statement and Dependency Criteria | Dependency criteria and non-circularity statement | TeX/03 |
+| Acyclicity Statement and Dependency Criteria | Defines registered dependency criteria and the acyclicity interpretation of the dependency graph. |

-| TN_26/4 | Dependency Tables and Node Registry | Node registry and paper-level dependency map | TeX/04 |
+| Dependency Tables and Node Registry | Canonical node registry and typed direct, support, and synthesis-integration dependency map. |

-| VR_26/1 | Collected Results and Proof Status Note | Collected result layer with proof-status classification | TeX/01 |
+| Collected Results and Proof Status Note | Reader-facing map of result families, formal strength, and the main scope ceilings. |

-| VR_26/4 | Verification Package Overview | Front overview of the verification and proof-support package | TeX/04 |
+| Verification Package Overview | Front map of the package: document roles, authority hierarchy, reading routes, and package boundaries. |

 GTCS Branches